-I am producing an interactive video that will establish whether the added production needs outweigh the benefit of its results.
-The content of the video will be exploring the relationship between privacy and security.
+I produced an interactive video that aimed to establish whether the added production needs outweigh the benefit of its results.
+The content of the video explored the relationship between privacy and security.

 In the wake of a growing threat from international and home-grown terrorism, should the public accept less privacy in exchange for greater security?

 - MA project: The finished piece - The aim of the project was to explore interactive video, and to find a way of providing additional context to the viewer.
 To do so, I created four videos.
 The first was my default, a non-interactive version to act as a point of comparison.
 Two videos provided interactivity by allowing the user to control the content on screen, and these were achieved using my own web-code and an online tool (Thinglink).
 The final video, exploring the ability for the user to control the direction-of-view within the video, used 360º cameras to create a virtual reality video.